luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

     ''').show()
 ```

-## Spark SQL Functions
+## Spark User Defined Functions (UDF)
 Until now, we know that all SQL functions come from `pyspark.sql.functions`.
 However, a user can setup their own customize functions using UDFs.

 **What are the steps?**
-1. Develop the required logic using Python as PL.
+1. Develop the required logic using Python as programming language.
 2. Register the function with `spark.udf.register` and assign it to a variable
 3. Variable can be used as part of `select` or `filter` that come from Data Frame APIs
 4. Remember, when we register a UDF, we register it with a name.
 That name can be used inside a `selectExpr` or `spark.sql` query.